ozoidemi/ePaper_guest_dashboard/README.md

 However, your button entity will now enable you to create and apply a 20-char random password to your guest network without any work on your part.
 Just remember this is a fixed string, and there is nothing you can (easily) do to adapt it to better suit your needs.

-### I'm using a LXC for the ESPHome host, but I need more help my ESPHome device directly to it.
+### I'm using a LXC for the ESPHome host, but I need more help to connect my ESPHome device directly to it.

-Let's try forcing the passthrough.
+Let's try forcing the USB passthrough.

 Go to your web browser and type your Proxmox VE IP address, with port 8006.